 • Speed Skills

 After training, the Institute employment specialists provide employment assistance, placement and ongoing employment support.
 Wages range from $11.00/hour to $12.00/hour.

 To qualify for this program, an applicant must:

-- Be a woman born outside of the United States (refugee, asylee, permanent resident, naturalized U.S. citizen or survivor of trafficking)
+• Be born outside of the United States (refugee, asylee, permanent resident, naturalized U.S. citizen or survivor of trafficking)

-- Be in good physical condition and want to work in a hotel housekeeping job
+• Be in good physical condition and want to work in a housekeeping job

 Dates and Times: